typesense/typesense-website/docs-site/content/guide/firebase-full-text-search.md

 # Full-text Search for Firebase with Typesense

 [Firebase](https://firebase.google.com/) is a popular app development platform backed by Google and used by developers across the globe.
 It gives you a variety of tools to build, release and monitor your applications.
 However, there is no native indexing or search solution with Firebase.

-The Firebase [documentation](https://firebase.google.com/docs/firestore/solutions/search) talks about using third-party services like Algolia for full-text search.
+The Firebase [documentation](https://firebase.google.com/docs/firestore/solutions/search) talks about using services like Algolia and Elasticsearch and more recently Typesense for full-text search.
 Algolia is a good solution, but it is proprietary and can be expensive for even moderate scale.
+Elasticsearch is a versatile search solution, but it has a steep learning curve and running Elasticsearch in production requires a non-trivial amount of devops knowledge, even with Elastic Cloud.

 **Enter Typesense** - Typesense is an [open-source](https://github.com/typesense/typesense) typo-tolerant fuzzy search engine that is easy to use, run and scale, with clean APIs and documentation.
 Think of it as an open source alternative to Algolia and an easier-to-use, batteries-included alternative to ElasticSearch.
 Typesense is blazing fast and highly configurable, so you can tailor results according to your needs.
 You can learn more about Typesense features [here](https://github.com/typesense/typesense#features).

+You can either self-host Typesense or use the managed SaaS service [Typesense Cloud](https://cloud.typesense.org).

 :::tip UPDATE